Andor season 2: release date & schedule, plot, cast & how to watch

 If you haven't watched the first season of Andor yet (you really should), be aware that there'll be spoilers moving forward.
-Andor is a prequel to Rogue One: A Star Wars Story, which itself was a prequel to A New Hope — the very first Star Wars movie.
-You might think it couldn't possibly pack too many surprises, but Andor mostly deals with new characters, worlds, and events.
-It's about how the Rebellion we met in the original Star Wars and Rogue One came to be, and carries the tone of a gritty spy/political thriller.
+Andor is a prequel to Rogue One: A Star Wars Story, which itself was a prequel to the very first Star Wars movie, A New Hope.

 Andor season 2 release date

-Originally, Andor season 2 was expected to arrive during the second half of 2024, probably around the same time season 1 premiered (September), but 2023's lengthy SAG-AFTRA strike stopped the production, which was later restarted in early 2024.
+Originally, Andor season 2 was expected to arrive during the second half of 2024, probably around the same time season 1 premiered (September).
+However, 2023's lengthy SAG-AFTRA strike stopped production, which was later restarted in early 2024.

 How to watch Andor season 2 online

-Like everything Star Wars, Andor season 2 will be available exclusively on Disney Plus alongside season 1 and the other Star Wars shows which we've mentioned.
-If you're not currently signed up to Disney's streaming platform, there are some bundle offers below that are worth checking out for our US readers.
+Like everything Star Wars, Andor season 2 will be available exclusively on Disney+ alongside Andor season 1.
+If you're not currently signed up to Disney's streaming platform, there are some bundle offers below that could save you a few credits.

 Watch Andor on Disney+